arkadi81/react-tutorial/learning_log.md

         by default, mongo stores data on windows in c:\data\db create the folder, or swap path.
         first connection - leave defaults as are.

+        for server backend setup:
+        as of 20191006: get the source from vidly-api-node npm i
+        one package will fail due to breaking change npm i bcypt@3.0.6 to fix
+        node seed.js
+        node index.js

+        note: currently failing some tests!

+        to test endpoints, use postman (postman chrome now deprecated, using adanced REST client)